 Please note: links contained in this post and elsewhere on my website may include affiliate links.
 When you make a purchase through these links, I may earn a commission at no additional cost to you.
 I only link to products and services that I love - and that I think you will love, too!

-Summer is the perfect time to take the first steps for becoming your own herbalist.
+Summer is the perfect time to take the first steps for becoming a home herbalist.
 It’s the best season to dabble in the garden and long, sunny days mean that inspiration for connecting to the green world are all around us.
 Read on to discover some of my favorite suggestions for learning herbalism in summer.

 Study a Summer Ally